 The EU states that proof of means that will be accepted are; cash, travellers cheques, bank statements for the last three months showing the balance of your account at the required level or credit cards (debit cards are not accepted).

-However, just because it is rare doesn't mean that it will never happen and if you cannot provide the correct paperwork, border guards are within their rights to refuse you entry.
+However just because it is rare doesn't mean that it never happens - border guards are within their rights to ask for these things, and to refuse you entry if you are unable or unwilling to provide them.